 \subsection{Acknowledgements}

-This research was funded by the Luxembourg National Research Fund (FNR) in the framework of the FNR BRIDGES Project \emph{CombiCast} with grant number (BRIDGES18/IS/12705349/Combi-Cast).
-Furthermore, the authors would like to thank our partner Electris (a brand of Hoffmann Frères Energie et Bois s.à r.l.), for their trust, the very supportive partnership throughout the whole project duration, and their contribution to the common project, financially as well as in terms of manpower and data.
+This research was funded by the Luxembourg National Research Fund (FNR) in the framework of the FNR BRIDGES \emph{CombiCast} project with grant number (BRIDGES18/IS/12705349/Combi-Cast).
+Furthermore, the authors would like to thank our partner Electris (a brand of Hoffmann Frères Energie et Bois s.à r.l.), for its trust, the very supportive partnership throughout the whole project duration, and its contribution to the common project, both financially and in terms of manpower and data.